iArcadia/jquery-css-extender/README.md

         // If this history was created from a reset.
         fromReset: {...}|null,

-        // Reference to the history from which the rules was copied.
-        takenFromHistory: {...}|null,

         // Reference to the object from which the rules was taken.
         takenFromObject: {...}|null,
     }